spinningcat/Animated-table-and-Button-with-jQuery-UI-dialog-and-Local-Storage-animation/README.md

 <> **You can manage the animations by clicking radio box in that jquery dialog.**

 <> **You can refresh the page with f5 and same div will be opened after page refreshing thanks to local storage.**

-<> **Optional: You can remove any ranges of date with the choice you made by clicking pencil button.**

 #**[Working demo](http://jsfiddle.net/hellyeah/pbc0u9cy/embedded/result/)**